oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 # Cross-Device Flow Patterns {#cross-device-flow-patterns}
 Cross-device flows allow a user to start a flow on one device (e.g., a smart TV) and then transfer the session to a second device (e.g., a mobile phone).
 This specification focus on two use cases for transferring the session:

-- **Cross-Device Authorization:** In the cross-device authorization use case, the second device is used to authenticate the user or grant authorization before passing control back to the first device as described in {{cross-device-authorization}}.
+- **Cross-Device Authorization:** In the cross-device authorization use case, the second device is used to authenticate the user or grant authorization before passing control back to the first device as described in {{cda}}.
-- **Cross-Device Session Transfer** In the cross-device session transfer use case, the user is already authenticated on the first device, before the session is transferred to the second device without requiring the user to re-authenticate as described in {{cross-device-session-transfer-pattern}}.
+- **Cross-Device Session Transfer** In the cross-device session transfer use case, the user is already authenticated on the first device, before the session is transferred to the second device without requiring the user to re-authenticate as described in {{cdst}}.

 These flows typically involve using a mobile phone to scan a QR code or enter a user code displayed on the first device (e.g., Smart TV, Kiosk, Personal Computer or other electronic devices).

-## Cross-Device Authorization {#cross-device-authorization}
+## Cross-Device Authorization {#cda}
 In a cross-device authorization flow, a user attempts to access a service on one device, referred to as the Consumption Device, (e.g., a smart TV) and then uses a second device, referred to as the Authorization Device (e.g., a smartphone), to authorize access to a resource (e.g., access to a streaming service) on the Consumption Device.